 Many people delay their estate planning because of their inability to see the benefits.
 So, reach out to us at Thomas-Walters Estate Planning and we will set up a free consultation to help you understand how starting a plan benefits you.

 You can also take steps to speak to your loved ones and friends to get a picture of the kinds of estate planning they have.
 It would also make sense to do some research to understand the basics of estate planning.
-We have a Free Estate Planning Guide to help you with that.

 Do not take the risk of passing away without creating your last will and testament.
 This automatically means that your final wishes will go unrecognized.
 What if you develop health problems that make you unable to handle important matters due to incapacitation?